 As a new vegan, As I took charge of my new cruelty-free, vegan lifestyle change, I knew I needed to know more about yeast. the question in mind I had: Is yeast vegan?
 Can vegans eat yeast? and can yeast feels pain?

 Before I did my research, all I knew about yeast was that it was used for baking and beer making.

 Here’s what I found:

-Yes, yeast is vegan.
-Yeast is a single-celled fungus that lacks a nervous system.
+Yes, Yeast is vegan-friendly. vegans can eat yeast, and the majority do. is a single-celled fungi that lacks a nervous system.
 This means a lack of a brain, spinal cord, sensory organs, and nerves that connect these parts to the body.
 That said, we can conclude that yeast is not conscious of and does not feel, perceive, or sense pain.
 Yeast is not a sentient being.

 What Is Yeast?

 Yeast, a single-celled fungus, is a common ingredient that bakers and beer & wine brewers use.
 In fact, there are over 1,000 strains of yeast that food and beverages producers can use today.